k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

-To run either of these actions, you should first execute the *install* script, as a one time action per extension:
+To run either of these actions, you should first execute the *install* script, as a one-time action per extension:

-1. At the project tree go to the *NPM SCRIPTS* section, which appears under the *Project* section.
+1. In the Project Tree, go to the *NPM SCRIPTS* section, which appears underneath the *PROJECT* section.

      ![](images/web/29_npm_section.png)

-    > if this section is not shown, refresh the Studio page.
-This might happen only on the first time of creating extensions.
+    > If this section is not shown, refresh the Studio page.
+This might occur only on the first time you create extensions.

 2. Expand the entry with the extension name.

-3. Click on arrow aside the Install command action or right-click and from the open menu click on Run
+3. Click the arrow aside the install command action or right-click and from the open menu click on Run

      ![](images/web/29_npm_install.png)